Singletrack Sidewalks (STS)

 I do not support this proposal at all, in any form.
 It makes no sense at all.
 There is single track everywhere around our town.
 Teach your kids on existing trails.
 We all had to learn that way.

-M Richard over 5 years ago
+M Richard about 6 years ago

 Why didn't we do this sooner.
 Great use of public space!

-basinburn over 5 years ago
+basinburn about 6 years ago

 I am very excited about the proposed alternative WIN-WIN trail situation!!!